 For serious illness and disability benefits it can be more appropriate to use an exclusion.
 Wherever possible we will offer full cover with an extra premium, but if the client has a pre-existing condition which has an unacceptably high chance of causing a claim we will exclude that condition.
 Exclusions are never used for Life Cover.

-PruProtect is a trading name of Prudential Health Services Limited (registered number 05933141) and Prudential is a trading name of The Prudential Assurance Company Limited (registered number 00015454).
-The Prudential Assurance Company Limited provides and manufactures benefits under the plan.
-Prudential Health Services Limited distributes and services the product and issues the documentation.
-Companies are registered in England and Wales.
-Registered offices at Laurence Pountney Hill, London EC4R OHH.
-All companies are authorised and regulated by the Financial Services Authority.
-Neither company is affiliated in any manner with Prudential Financial, Inc, a company whose principal place of business is in the United States of America.
+PruProtect is a trading name of Prudential Health Services Limited.
+Prudential is a trading name of The Prudential Assurance Company Limited.
+The Prudential Assurance Company Limited, registration number 00015454 is the insurer that underwrites the PruProtect plan.
+Prudential Health Services Limited, registration number 05933141 arranges and administers PruProtect plans underwritten by The Prudential Assurance Company Limited.
+Registered offices at Laurence Pountney Hill, London EC4R 0HH.
+Registered in England and Wales.
+Prudential Health Services Limited is authorised and regulated by the Financial Conduct Authority.
+The Prudential Assurance Company Limited is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority.
+None of the companies are affiliated in any manner with Prudential Financial, Inc, a company whose principal place of business is in the United States of America.

 Calls may be recorded/monitored to help improve customer service.
 Call charges may vary.